 Overreaction – If you cringe, contort, or scream in pain, the examiner will see this as an overreaction to the exam and say you are exaggerating your symptoms.

 The Insurer and Examiner Are Not On Your Side

 Tip #8: Remember that the examiner is not there to give you medical advice.
 They are there to prove to the insurance company how severe your disability is and will try to disprove you by putting you through these grueling exams.
 Try to stick to yes or no responses to the examiner’s questions.
 Although you want to believe that this medical professional would be there to look at you objectively, they are paid by the insurance company so do your best not to volunteer any information that can be used against you.

 Consult with a Disability Attorney

 An independent medical evaluation is far from “independent.”
 Since the insurance company pays for the IME examiner, they often have a more favorable opinion for the insurance company.
-Using these eight steps, you can prepare yourself and protect yourself during an IME.
+Using these eight steps, you can better prepare for and protect yourself during an IME.

-Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Nick Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling (888) 321-8131 with no obligation.
+Using an experienced disability attorney will also help you protect yourself against insurance investigators.
+The Ortiz Law Firm is based in Florida, but represents claimants across the country.
+You can schedule your free case evaluation with no obligation by calling (888) 321-8131.
 We will fight to get you the Long-Term Disability Benefits you deserve.